Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 they now function effectively and visually appear the way I had intended them to.

 ### Testing through validators:
+CSS - no errors.
+Javascript - no errors.
+HTML - errors appeared and were fixed, except for using inline CSS in my HTML.
+I did attempt to remove them from my code and moved them into my style.css, however, this seemed create difficulties with getting my website to function the way I wanted it to.
+I therefore kept the inline CSS.

 ### Testing on different browsers:
+Passed testing.

 ## Deployment: